Service Agreements

 - Next Due Date — The target service date

-- Window Opens — Due date minus flexibility days
+- Window Opens — Due date minus flexibility days (earliest you should show up)

-- Window Closes — Due date plus flexibility days
+- Window Closes — Due date plus flexibility days (latest you should show up)

 Services become schedulable when the window opens.